aliefamzari/ServiceDeskPasswordReset/README.md

-7. The global variable can be change to accommodate different environment of organization by using the *config.txt* file.
+7. The global variable can be change to accommodate different environment of organization by editing the *config.txt* file.